pclov3r/iq_tool/README.md

     *   **WAV Files:** Reads standard 8-bit and 16-bit complex (I/Q) WAV files.
     *   **Raw I/Q Files:** Just point it at a headerless file, but you have to tell it the sample rate and format.
     *   **SDR Hardware:** Streams directly from **RTL-SDR**, **SDRplay**, **HackRF**, and **BladeRF** devices.
-*   **Intelligent Metadata Parsing:** Automatically reads metadata from various sources to make your life easier, especially for frequency correction.
+*   **WAV Metadata Parsing:** Automatically reads metadata from SDR I/Q captures to make your life easier, especially for frequency correction.
     *   `auxi` chunks from **SDR Console, SDRconnect,** and **SDRuno**.
     *   SDR# style filenames (e.g., `..._20240520_181030Z_97300000Hz_...`).
 *   **Powerful Processing:**
     *   **High-Quality Resampling:** Uses `liquid-dsp` under the hood.
     *   **Precise Frequency Shifting:** Apply shifts before or after resampling—handy for those weird, narrow I/Q captures.
-    *   **Automatic I/Q Correction:** Can optionally find and fix I/Q imbalance on the fly. *This is very experimental and requires a strong, stable signal to work well.*
+    *   **Automatic I/Q Correction:** Can optionally find and fix I/Q imbalance on the fly. *This is very experimental and possibly could make it worse*
     *   **DC Blocking:** A simple high-pass filter to remove the pesky DC offset.
 *   **Versatile Outputs:**
     *   **Container Formats:** `raw` (for piping), standard `wav`, and `wav-rf64` (for files >4GB).